dart-lang/test/pkgs/checks/README.md

     `package:test/scaffolding.dart`.

 1. For an incremental migration within the test, add an import to `package:test/expect.dart`.
-Remove it to surface errors in tests that stil need to be migrated, or keep it in so the tests work without being fully migrated.
+Remove it to surface errors in tests that still need to be migrated, or keep it in so the tests work without being fully migrated.